mkuegeler/MarkupGenerator.jl/README.md

 The package is language-agnostic, meaning that elements and attributes of any markup language can be generated as long as they base on named elements and assigned attributes.

-For instance, to create an **"svg"** element, all you need to do is typing:
+For instance, to create a **"svg"** element, all you need to do is typing:

 ```julia
 el = element("svg")